NarayanGaryStartupJourney/Reform/CLEANUP_SUMMARY.md

 ✅ **Professional setup** complete
 ✅ **Documentation** consolidated
 ✅ **Development tools** configured
+✅ **Rebranded** to Reform - AI Personal Trainer

 ## 🎉 **Result**

-Your Basketball Form Analyzer is now:
+Your Reform - AI Personal Trainer is now:
 - **Professional** and maintainable
 - **Easy** to develop and extend
 - **Well-documented** and organized
 - **Ready** for production deployment
+- **Supports** all workout types

-**The codebase is now clean, organized, and ready for serious development! 🏀✨**
+**The codebase is now clean, organized, and ready for serious development! 💪✨**